WRMS Weekly Update

 And don’t forget to click on the special bonus offers to earn even more money for our school!

 Bergen County Mental Health & Community Support Resources

-Please find a Bergen County Mental Health resource document (updated 11/17) for your reference and support.
+Please find a Bergen County Mental Health resource document (updated 3/1/21) for your reference and support.
 You can also check out the resource page on www.BergenResourceNet.org regarding resources about inclusion, social consciousness and understanding, etc. Recently, they shared with us some Self-Care Strategies for Resilience as well.